Andra Levite

 Andra Levite (born 16 November 1962) is a Latvian gynecologist and obstetrician.
-Levite, who is married to President Egils Levits, has served as the First Lady of Latvia since July 2019.
+Levite is the wife of former President Egils Levits, and was the First Lady of Latvia from 2019 to 2023.

 Biography

 Levite was born Andra Apines to a Latvian family in West Germany (present-day Germany) on 16 November 1962.
 She received her medical degree from the University of Giessen in Germany in 1990.
-Levite married Egils Levits, a Latvian lawyer and politician, in 1991.
-The couple had two children, Indra and Linards.
+In 1991, she married Egils Levits, a Latvian lawyer and politician.
+The couple have two children, Indra and Linards.

-From 1990 until 2019, Levite practiced as a gynecology and obstetrics in Luxembourg and Germany.
-Specifically, she is a certified paediatric and adolescent gynecologist, certified obstetrician, and an ultrasonography specialist.
+From 1990 until 2019, Levite practiced gynecology and obstetrics in Luxembourg and Germany.
+Specifically, she is a certified pediatric and adolescent gynecologist, certified obstetrician, and an ultrasonography specialist.
 She practices in Latvian, English, German and French.

 She returned to Latvia full-time upon the election of her husband as President of Latvia and assumed the role of first lady in July 2019.